 Every Midwestern city has its gems, but St. Louis takes the crown when it comes to free things to do.
 Here are some of the best deals (but do factor in parking fees) in St. Louis:

-2) Gateway Arch Pose for pictures beneath St. Louis’ iconic arch (at 630 feet tall, the nation’s tallest monument) and delve into the turning points of American history and challenges of settlers at the Museum of Westward Expansion.
-Park rangers lead free tours of the museum and Old Courthouse.
-(You'll have to pay if you want to ride to the top of the Arch, however).
+2) Gateway Arch Pose for pictures beneath St. Louis’ iconic arch (at 630 feet tall, the nation’s tallest monument).
+You'll have to pay if you want to ride to the top of the Arch, however.
+The CityArchRiver redevelopment project in the area is scheduled to wrap up in 2017.
 (314) 982-1410, gatewayarch.com

 3) The Muny Line up early to snag one of the 1,500 first-come, first-served free seats in the last nine rows of St. Louis’ beloved Forest Park amphitheatre.
 Make it a date night with musical classics such as Porgy and Bess or bring the kids for Tarzan and The Addams Family.
 Entrance to the free seats opens at 7 p.m.
 (314) 361-1900; muny.org